abel-mc/criterion/README.md

 #### Options

+- `--dir` - specify the directory to read test files from. default is `test`
+- `--file` - to generate feature files for a list of test files
 - `--output` - specify the directory to generate feature files in. default is `test/features`

 ### Generating test files